roberttwomey/DSC180A-Quantifying-Style/05-Visualizing-Features.md

 ## Topics

-* Concluding Cultural Analytics Discussion
+* Discuss basic image features; introduce higher-order image features; introduce clustering, dimensional reduction, visualization techniques; talk about issues of visualizing visual cultural analysis.
-* Basics of image processing
+*

 ### In-Class Activities

+* Look at high res image plots (Manovich) on media commons.
 * Look at results of preliminary data analysis (brightness, hue, variance, edge score)
   * Which images should we include in our analysis of style?
   * What are the consequences of eliminating data from our replication?
+* Look at clustering and visualization notebook
-* Look at visualization (bokeh) and advanced features notebook.
+* Look at advanced visual features notebook

 ## Assigned Readings